isc-projects/bind9/README.md

   DNSSEC validation should not be performed.
 * The default value of "dnssec-validation" is now "auto".
 * IDNA2008 is now supported when linking with `libidn2`.
+* "named -V" now outputs the default paths for files used by named and other tools.

 In addition, workarounds that were formerly in place to enable resolution of domains whose authoritative servers did not respond to EDNS queries